ictacademiekw1c/opdrachten-repository/onderhoudbeheer/productie/Hoofdstuk03.md

 - Working software is the primary measure of progress
 - Sustainable development, able to maintain a constant pace
 - Continuous attention to technical excellence and good design
-- Simplicity�the art of maximizing the amount of work not done�is essential
+- Simplicity 'the art of maximizing the amount of work not done' is essential
 - Best architectures, requirements, and designs emerge from self-organizing teams
 - Regularly, the team reflects on how to become more effective, and adjusts accordingly

 ### 3.2.2 SCRUM (=Hoe wordt er dan samengewerkt?)

 [![Scrum uitgelegd in een video](http://img.youtube.com/vi/WxiuE-1ujCM/0.jpg)](http://www.youtube.com/watch?v=WxiuE-1ujCM)